Pierre Viret: Preaching

 William Farel, a Protestant preacher, called Viret to the ministry when he returned to Orbe.
 On 6 May 1531, Viret preached his first sermon.
 His preaching was received with astonishment and acclamation, and many were soon converted to the Reformed Faith, including Viret's parents.
 He initially preached in Orbe and Grandson, and later in Payerne, Neuchâtel and Geneva before undertaking missionary tours in France, where he preached to crowds of thousands in Paris, Orléans, Avignon, Montauban, and Montpellier.
 His preaching was sweet and winning, earning him the name of "The Smile of the Reformation."

 At one time, he was captured by Catholic forces.
 Viret was considered one of the most popular French-speaking preachers in the 16th century.
 Above all he was the reformer of the city of Lausanne, where he converted the local population to the Reformed faith.
 In his time, Lausanne and Geneva became training grounds for Reformation preachers.
 Among those who studied in Lausanne was the author of the Belgic Confession, Guy de Brès.
 While at Lausanne, Viret contributed to the foundation of a school of theology (which would become the University of Lausanne) in 1537, where he worked as a professor.
 In 1559, along with most of the academic staff, Viret resigned his seat over disagreements with the Bernese authorities and moved to Geneva.
 He and other relocated professors and students from the Lausanne school soon became the foundation of the Academy of Geneva.

-In 1561, Viret moved to Southern France, possibly due to health reasons.
+In 1561, Viret moved to Southern France, possibly for health reasons.
 After serving as a pastor in Nîmes and Montpellier, he was called to Lyon, in 1563, to preside a synod of the Reformed churches of France.
 According to Melchior Adam, "in Lyon, preaching out in the open, he brought thousands to saving faith in Jesus Christ."

 Expelled from the city two years later, in 1567 he accepted an invitation from Jeanne d'Albret, Queen of Navarre, to introduce the Reformation to the Béarn.
 He died in Bellocq or Orthez in 1571.